Bug report #1427

 It sounds like you are running against trunk of everything, so presumably this does represent a real and current leak at some level of the software stack.

-#7 Updated by Maciej Sieczka - almost 12 years ago
+#7 Updated by Maciej Sieczka - over 12 years ago

 - Status changed from Closed to Feedback